danbev/learning-nodejs/README.md

     Module._extensions[extension](this, filename);

-We know are extension is `.js` so lets look closer at it:
+We know our extension is `.js` so lets look closer at it:

      // Native extension for .js
      Module._extensions['.js'] = function(module, filename) {